SwetaThanu08/Task3_ToDo_UI/README.md

 # Assignment 3

 - Design Inspiration from : https://dribbble.com/shots/16955717-Task-Manager-App

-- This is a Counter Application
+- This is a Counter Application.
+In the User Interface, Counter is created using the useState hook.

 # Screenshots